Franciscus Donders: Education

 For several years, the young Donders studied at the Royal Dutch Hospital for Military Medicine in Utrecht, then earning his M.D. in 1840 from the University of Leiden.

 Following a stint as a medical officer in the Hague, in 1842 he was appointed as a lecturer in physiology and anatomy at the Utrecht military medical school.
 Because of his accomplishments in his studies, he made good connections that would allow for him to study his own scientific work.
 Soon after doing that he became a Professor for Anatomy and Physiology in 1847 at Utrecht University.
 In 1847, he became an associate professor at Utrecht University and, in 1862, attained a full professorship in physiology.
 In 1847, he became correspondent of the Royal Institute of the Netherlands, when that became the Royal Netherlands Academy of Arts and Sciences; in 1851, he joined as member.

+In 1848, eleven years before Charles Darwin's monumental Origin of Species was published, Donders delivered his inaugural lecture titled 'The Harmony of Animal Life, the Revelation of Laws'.
+In it, the entire theory of descent was already concisely formulated.
+In 1869, the two shook hands for the first time.
+In a letter to Donders from March 1871, Darwin writes: 'It is clear to me that you were as near as possible in preceding me on the subject of Natural Selection.
+You will find very little that is new to you in my last book (...)'.

 Donders knew that textbook knowledge had a lot to offer the field of cognition, but he also knew that it would be enhanced and hold more validity if experiments were involved.

-Donders was the first to discover that a lot of time is needed for an abstract mental process to occur.
+Research and findings

-He is known for his work and research of eye disease and was among the first practitioners of the ophthalmoscope.
+Donders, being a physiologist, is particularly known for his work and research of eye disease and was among the first practitioners of the ophthalmoscope.
 He is credited with invention of an impression tonometer (1862), and for introduction of prismatic and cylindrical lenses for treatment of astigmatism (1860).

-Donders also was the first to use differences in human reaction time to infer differences in cognitive processing.
+Donders was the first to show that a measurable amount of time is needed for an abstract mental process to occur in humans.
+His work built upon previous work by Helmholtz, who measured the time between stimulating a nerve and muscle retraction in frogs.
+He was the first to use differences in human reaction time to infer differences in cognitive processing.
 He tested both simple reaction time and choice reaction time, finding that simple reaction was faster.

 This concept is now one of the central tenets of cognitive psychology – while mental chronometry is not a topic in itself, it is one of the most common tools used for making inferences about processes such as learning, memory, and attention.
+He performed the experiments beginning in 1865, and reported them in 1868.